 Holding a lunge position with a chair

 If you need to see a hip doctor, the Jacksonville Orthopaedic Institute is the place for you.
 We offer the area’s top orthopedic hip surgeons and doctors in 5 convenient locations in Northeast Florida.
 JOI also offers 12 convenient physical therapy centers so that you can begin your recovery quickly.
+Please read more at Direct Access to Physical Therapy at JOI Rehab.

 To schedule an appointment with a JOI Orthopedic Hip Specialist, Call 904-JOI-2000, schedule online, or click the link below.
 To see a JOI Rehab Therapist in 1 of our 12 locations, call (904)858-7045.